stardomains3/oxproxion/README.md

 🎙️ Conversation Mode: Speak to the AI and have responses read out loud automatically.

 🔗 OpenRouter Integration:

-  • Tap icon in model list to open the OpenRouter models list in your browser.
+  • Tap icon in model list to open the OpenRouter model's info in your browser.
   • Long-press the API key icon to view your remaining OpenRouter credits.

+🔗 Ollama and LM Studio Integration:

+  • It now also allows chat with Ollama and LM Studio models served on your LAN.

 📋 Effortless Copying: Press any avatar to copy the corresponding response to the clipboard.
+Long-press the response avatar to copy in Markdown.
-📄 On-Device PDF Export: Long-press the AI avatar icon to generate a PDF of that specific response, created locally using Android's native tools.
+📄 On-Device PDF Export: Make a PDF of the whole chat with the PDF button in the options area.
+Or press the PDF icon/button on the response to generate a PDF of that specific response; All created locally using Android's native tools.
 **🛠️ Built with Modern Tech**: 100 % Kotlin, leveraging Jetpack libraries, Coroutines for asynchronous tasks, and Ktor for networking.

 ## Screenshots